Home → General Knowledge Book → Printer Friendly Version

 Once you accept a specific project job offer, you will receive a projected start date and a projected end date.
 The start date will be confirmed via an official training assignment that has all information included to report to work for your project.

 There may be times during a project when there is insufficient work available.
-Also, the final day of a project can be hard to predict until there are only a few days of work to complete.
+Also, the final day of a project can be hard to predict until there is only a few days of work to complete.
 Your scoring system dashboard as well as other resources provide information about work availability and "Out of Work" messages.
 It is important to access these resources and follow the instructions provided.

 NOTICE: Employees are only paid for time spent working in MIRA.
 You must be logged into MIRA to be considered actively working.
 There are rare exceptions to this, such as meetings for leadership.
 Exceptions such as this will be communicated to you by Scoring Leadership prior to or during the project.
 Inability to access MIRA during System Maintenance will not be considered as time spent working in MIRA.